 i) that ITU-R continues to update Recommendation ITU-R SM.1603, which provides guidelines for spectrum redeployment;

-j) that the ITU-R Handbook on Spectrum Monitoring provides guidelines for the installation and operation of spectrum-monitoring infrastructures and the implementation of spectrum monitoring, while Recommendation ITU-R SM.1139 prescribes administrative and procedural requirements for international monitoring systems,
+j) that the ITU-R Handbook on Spectrum Monitoring provides guidelines for the installation and operation of spectrum-monitoring infrastructures and the implementation of spectrum monitoring, while Recommendation ITU-R SM.1392-2 defines the essential requirements of a spectrum monitoring system for developing countries, and Recommendation ITU-R SM.1139 prescribes administrative and procedural requirements for international monitoring systems,

 taking into account

-a) No. 155 of the ITU Convention, defining the aim of studies conducted within ITU-R;
+a) Nos.
+148-160 of the ITU Convention, defining the aim of studies conducted within ITU-R;

-b) the current scope of ITU-R Study Group 1, as defined by the Radiocommunication Assembly in Resolution ITU-R 4-6,
+b) Nos.
+214, 215, 215A and 215B of the ITU Convention, which define the role of the ITU-D study groups; and

+c) that in accordance with No. 159 of the ITU Convention, the Radiocommunication Assembly, in Resolution ITU-R 22-4, resolved that ITU-R Study Group 1 should continue to take note of the special requirements of national spectrum management organizations from developing countries, and devote particular attention to these matters during the regular meetings of the Study Group and its Working Parties,

 resolves

+1 to encourage Member States from developing countries, at national and/or regional level, to provide ITU-R SG 1 or ITU-D Study Groups with contributions regarding their needs with respect to national spectrum management;an example of such needs is given in Annex 1 to this resolution;

+2 to encourage Member States to continue to provide ITU-R SG 1 or ITU-D SGs with practical examples of their experiences in spectrum management and, in particular, of using the SF Database, spectrum redeployment and the installation and operation of spectrum-monitoring systems,

+instructs ITU-D

+1 to refrain from developing guidelines or best practice in spectrum management for developing countries and to refer any contributions received on this question to ITU-R SG 1 for examination in ITU-R, in particular in the report referred to in invites ITU-R 1 below;

+2 to define, and draw the attention of ITU-R SG 1 to, the practical spectrum management needs of developing countries,

+invites ITU-R

-1 to prepare a report within the next study period on national technical, economic and financial approaches to, and challenges of, spectrum management and spectrum monitoring, taking into consideration development trends in spectrum management, case studies on spectrum redeployment, licensing processes and best practices implemented in spectrum monitoring around the world, including consideration of new spectrum-sharing approaches;
+1 to prepare an ITU-R report within the next ITU-D study period, reflecting the results of the latest ITU-R studies on national technical, economic and financial approaches to, and challenges of, spectrum management and spectrum monitoring, taking into consideration development trends in spectrum management, case studies on spectrum redeployment, licensing processes and best practices implemented in spectrum monitoring around the world, including consideration of new spectrum-sharing approaches;

+2 to collect and include in the ITU-R report referred to in invites ITU-R 1 above best practices regarding national spectrum management, which can help to solve specific needs of developing countries; an example of such needs is set out in Annex 1 to this Resolution,

+instructs the Director of the Telecommunication Development Bureau

+1 to continue to provide, in collaboration with the Radiocommunication Bureau, assistance to developing countries by organizing and holding seminars on the specific spectrum management needs of developing countries, presenting the results of studies by ITU-R SG 1 and its working parties;

-2 to continue the development of the SF Database, incorporating national experiences, and provide additional guidelines and case studies, based on contributions from administrations;
+2 to continue the development of the SF Database, incorporating national experiences, based on contributions from administrations;

 3 to update the information available in national frequency allocation tables and make the Resolution 9 and ICT Eye portals complementary;

-4 to compile case studies and collect best practices regarding national uses of shared spectrum access, including DSA, and study the economic and social benefits arising from the effective sharing of spectrum resources5 to continue to gather the necessary information on activities carried out by ITU-D Study Groups 1 and 2, ITU-R Study Group 1 and relevant BDT programmes,

-instructs the Director of the Telecommunication Development Bureau

-1 to continue to provide the support described in recognizing e) above;

-2 to encourage Member States from developing countries, at national and/or regional level, to provide ITU-R and ITU-D with a list of their needs with respect to national spectrum management, to which the Director should endeavour to respond, and an example of which is given in Annex 1 to this resolution;

-3 to encourage Member States to continue to provide ITU-R and ITU-D with practical examples of their experiences of using the SF Database, development trends in spectrum management, spectrum redeployment and the installation and operation of spectrum-monitoring systems;

-4 to take appropriate measures so that work in accordance with this resolution is carried out in the six official and working languages of the Union,
+4 to take appropriate measures so that work in accordance with this resolution is carried out in the six official and working languages of the Union;